mrkkrp/markkarpov.com/tutorial/th.md

 `getRecordFoo`, and in case you need it, you'll be forced to move all the code that uses `getRecordFoo` into the second declaration group, after `makeLenses ''MyRecord`.
-In most cases this is not a big deal (after all, in many languages you must define function *before* you use it), but nevertheless we're used to the fact that Haskell does not care about ordering of our definitions, so this limitation is a pity.
+In most cases this is not a big deal (after all, in many languages you must define a function *before* you use it), but nevertheless we're used to the fact that Haskell does not care about ordering of our definitions, so this limitation is a pity.